 This webpage will help Illinois residents understand assisted living, home care, and adult day care costs throughout the state.
 It also explores the payment options and financial assistance programs available to assist in caring for the elderly, be that in residential care or for aging in place at home.

 Medicaid is health insurance for low-income and disabled individuals and seniors.
 Medicaid care was originally provided as institutional care, but now also covers a variety of services and benefits in one’s home and community.
-This is to prevent and / or delay nursing home placements.
-In Illinois, there are two managed care health plans that are relevant to the elderly.
+This is to prevent and / or delay nursing home placement.

 In addition to the two above mentioned managed care Medicaid programs, Medicaid also offers waivers.
 Often referred to as Home and Community Based Services (HCBS) Waivers, they allow for individuals to receive Medicaid care outside of nursing home residences.
 There may be wait lists for services as there are a limited number of participants that can be enrolled in each waiver.
 Illinois currently offers three Medicaid waivers that are relevant to aging residents.

 As a general rule of thumb, the Illinois Medicaid income limit for seniors is equal to the Federal Poverty Level (FPL), which changes on an annual basis.
-For an individual in 2019, this means their annual income cannot exceed $12,492 or $1,041 / month.
-For married couples, the income limit is $16,908 or $1,409 / month.
-The assets, or resources, limits for individuals and couples are $2,000 and $3,000, respectively.
-One’s home (up to $585,000 in value) and primary vehicle are not included when calculating asset values.
+For an individual in 2023, this means their annual income cannot exceed $14,580 or $1,215 / month.
+For married couples, the income limit is $19,720 or $1,643 / month.
+The asset, or resource, limits for individuals and couples are $2,000 and $3,000, respectively.
+One’s home (up to $688,000 in value) and primary vehicle are not included when calculating asset values.
 Several other types of assets can also be excluded, such as household belongings and personal effects.

 Illinois is an income cap state and does not allow Qualified Income Trusts (QITs), but does allow monthly excess income to be allocated to Pooled Income Trusts.
-Financial assets in excess of the limit can be converted into exempt assets.
+Financial assets over the limit can be converted into exempt assets.
 Both of these latter options are facilitated by the use of Medicaid planning professionals.
-For individuals that are near the financial limits, it is also recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
+For individuals who are near the financial limits, it is also recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
 Read about Medicaid Planning.

 To help families find the most affordable care in Illinois, we’ve partnered with several organizations that maintain databases of care providers.
 These organizations all provide free services that match an individual’s specific care needs with care providers in their preferred geographic area.
 Click here to find affordable care.